 10 Strategies to Gain and Retain Millennials at Your Clinic

-1) Start with values and vision
+1) Start with values, vision and mission

 As Tony Hsieh, CEO of highly successful company Zappos says: “Our core values guide us in everything we do today.”